alex-yang-upenn/kaggle-prompt-recovery/docs/intro.md

 For questions, suggestions, or comments, reach out to me via [email](mailto:chukyang@sas.upenn.edu).

 ## Credits
-Thank you to all members of the Kaggle community, in particular the active contributors in this competition who documented and published their various creative approaches.
+Thank you to all members of the Kaggle community.

+This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).